jlopezarriaza/gaussian-process-dp/README.md

-# Multi-Objective Gaussian Process Dynamic Programmign
+# Multi-Objective Gaussian Process Dynamic Programming

 This is the primary implementation of multi-objective gaussian process dynamic programming.
 In its current state the code is not completely general and was built primarily for the shiny app.
 The code is mostly a translation from matlab code, it is still work in progress and not optimized for R.